ritalinplus/Duff-CRUD/doc/management.rst

 Client List View
 ##################

-Show all client stored in the system.
+Shows all client stored in the system.
 Consists of 2 component.

 1. view panel, where results are shown